viamrobotics/docs/docs/components/encoder/_index.md

   For example, a Raspberry Pi, or another model of single-board computer with GPIO (general purpose input/output) pins.
 - Some sort of rotary robot part (like a motor, joint or dial) for which you want to measure movement.

-## Configuration
+## Supported Models

+To use your encoder with Viam, check whether one of the following [built-in models](#built-in-models) supports your encoder.

+{{< readfile "/static/include/create-your-own-mr.md" >}}

+### Built-in models

-For configuration information, click on one of the supported encoder models:
+For configuration information, click on the model name:

 <!-- prettier-ignore -->
 | Model | Description |